ROCK Sex travels at magnificent speeds around the music-verse.

-"Follow The Leader" is one of the coolest Rap songs ever made.
-Here's where this intergalactic headtrip by ERIC B & RAKIM took off from.
+"Follow The Leader" is one of the coolest Rap songs ever made and here's where this intergalactic headtrip took off from.

 It's easy to hear why.
 This atmospheric Funk-Jazz jam, inspired by the submarine Nautilus captained by Nemo in Jules Verne's "20,000 Leagues Under The Sea", is full of hidden depths and strange phenomena.